jrembold/AssociateTalk/Lectures/slides/slides.md

 ## Wrapping Up
-- Thank you to all of your for attending!
+- Thanks to all of you for attending!
-- Hopefully I've at least put the thought in your head that in certain cases databases can be worth the shift
+- Hopefully I've at least put the thought in your head that in certain cases databases can be worth the shift.
     - They have massively impacted the way I operate (for the better) these past several years.
-- Please know that I'm always happy to help advise or assist anyone with database related questions
+- Please know that I'm always happy to help advise or assist anyone with database related questions.